r3poman/plan/public/markdown/plan.md

 ##Current and recent-past works and ruminations.

 * [**The Wall Street Journal**](http//:wsj.com) Integrated Team Lead working with editoral, product, ux, design, and technology for the WSJ.com Redesign project currently in-flight.
+Leveraging Nodejs, MongoDB, NewRelic, Backbonejs, Angularjs,

 * [**The Wall Street Journal**](http//:wsj.com) Head of the Consumer Technology R&D User-Experience Development group, an integrated design, ux, and front-end technology team at [Wall Street Journal](http://wsj.com), working with the Dow Jones R&D, focused on building communications and Amazon Web cloud-based collaboration technology.
 Researched and prototyped streams-based, breaking-news iOS application, better exposing user-generated content, and offered an alternative to traditional commenting systems.
 Promoted the importance of branded-interaction models.